loot/loot/docs/app/usage/initialisation.rst

 Game Detection on Linux
 -----------------------

-On Linux, only the Steam configuration files and parent directory sources are used, as the others all rely on functionality that is only available on Windows.
+On Linux, LOOT can only automatically detect games that were installed through Steam.

 If running LOOT as a Flatpak application, it only has permission to access the default Steam library paths and ``/run/media`` by default.
 If you have installed games elsewhere, you will need to grant it access to the relevant paths.
 This can be done using an application such as `Flatseal`_ or on the command line using ``flatpak --user override --filesystem=<path> io.github.loot.loot``.